mtmk/ProtobufSockets/README.md

 Main scenario
 =============
-A few backend services that needs to process light to medium load (tens to a few hundred messages per second) in a ressilient fashion (i.e. subscriber can connect to an equal publisher if one fails).
-Also note that no overall message consistency is guaranteed.
-During failover you might lose a few messages.
+A few backend services that needs to process light to medium load (tens to a few hundred messages per second) data streams in a ressilient fashion.
+There maybe multiple redundant publishers of the same data streams and multiple subscribers connecting to one of these publishers.
+In case a publisher goes down subscribers connects to the next available one.
+Silent netwoek failures are handled by using hearbeat messages between publisher and subscriber pairs.
+Subscribers can also subscribe to predefined topics.
+A publisher might be publishing messages of for multiple topics and wil only sends the ones subscriber is interested in.
-Your application should be tolerant for this occasional message loss.